-How to engage with our reform programme, get involved in projects and stay updated on progress.
+Information on our reform programme, including how to engage with the programme, get involved in projects and stay updated on progress and developments.

 We are working on an ambitious programme of court reform, which aims to bring new technology and modern ways of working to the way justice is administered.

 In collaboration with the senior judiciary and the Ministry of Justice, we are investing £1bn to reform our courts and tribunals system.

 Our systems and processes have not kept pace with the world around us.
 We know we can make justice less confusing, easier to navigate and better at responding to the needs of the public.
 We want every user to feel they have been treated swiftly, fairly and with respect.

 We are building a modern system for administering justice which will benefit everyone who uses it.
 By designing systems around the public who need and use our services, we can create a more effective system for them and generate efficiencies for the taxpayer.

 The reform programme was launched in September 2016 in a joint statement from The Lord Chancellor, Lord Chief Justice, and the Senior President of Tribunals on their shared vision for the future of HMCTS.
 A subsequent consultation explained what we were doing to achieve reform of the justice system, and invited the public and interested stakeholders to give their views on certain specific measures.